What Are Google Keyword Match Types?

 Words have to be in order but included are linking words outside the phrase.

-Exact Match is less restrictive than the title suggests.
-Google recently introduced changes to include a much wider scope of variables.
-Exact Match however is still very specific and highly targeted, which can result in less traffic and lower impressions that other types.
-On the plus side, ads tend to be seen by people who are interested, therefore costs tend to be lower (less wasted clicks) and conversion rates higher.
+Traditionally Exact Match is seen as the least flexible of all the keyword match types.
+However it is less restrictive than the title suggests, this is because Google started to introduce a much wider scope of variables.
+There is no denying that Exact Match is still very specific and highly targeted, which can lead to less traffic and lower impressions than with the other match types.
+On the plus side, ads tend to be seen by interested people, therefore costs tend to be lower (less wasted clicks) and conversion rates higher.

 The – symbol is used to prevent certain search terms from triggering an ad.
 Negative keywords can be matched to broad, phrase or exact types and is used as a preventative measure with no trigger.